swethamurthy25/My-LeetCode/STRINGS./Easy - 205. Isomorphic Strings.md

 key-value pair to the appropriate dictionary.

 Space complexity: O(n)
-We use two dictionaries, s_map and t_map, to store the mappings of the characters in s and t.
+We use two dictionaries, s_map, and t_map, to store the mappings of the characters in s and t.
 Each dictionary can store at most n key-value pairs, where n is the length of the input strings.
 Since we are using two dictionaries, the space complexity is O(2n) = O(n)